-1. The Registration Statement and the related form of prospectus included therein in the form to be filed with the Commission under the 1933 Act;

-2. The charter of the Company (the "Charter"), certified by the State Department of Assessments and Taxation of Maryland (the "SDAT");

-3. The Bylaws of the Company (the "Bylaws"), certified as of the date hereof by an officer of the Company;
+the 1933 Act; 1.
+The Registration Statement and the related form of prospectus included therein in the form to be filed with the Commission under "SDAT"); 2.
+The charter of the Company (the "Charter"), certified by the State Department of Assessments and Taxation of Maryland (the 3.
+The Bylaws of the Company (the "Bylaws"), certified as of the date hereof by an officer of the Company;